davidfrantz/startup/README.md

 - display if there are active screens present
 - set some aliase for FORCE etc.
 - check if you can run Docker containers
+- add a launcher for Dockerized QGIS in a screen

 ## Attention